provablyprivate/documents/week1.md

 * #### Fredrik
 Prepared a quick lecture on git-usage.
 Read Robin's article and privacy by Design article.

 * #### Johan
+Read Robin's article and a few other articles present among Robin's references.
+Focused mostly on articles written by Daniel le Metayer.

 ### What we have done
 Had our first meetings, with and without the handler and also discussed what